Radioiodine (I-131) Therapy

 Anti-Thyroid Medication

-This effective treatment demands daily medication and regular blood tests to monitor and adjust thyroid hormone levels as needed.
 Though lifelong, this treatment offers a non-invasive way to manage the condition.

 Surgical Removal of Thyroid Gland